Delegated portfolio management with random default: The model and the optimization problem

-\begin{remark} Note that the set of contract $\Xi$ is stated without loss of generalities as explained in \cite{cvitanic2018dynamic,chiusolo2024new} as soon as we are considering general contracts $\xi$ with exponential moment of any order, requiring to refine the definition of $\mathcal U$ in order to apply the existence results in \cite{kharroubi2013mean,jeanblanc2015utility}. \end{remark}
+\begin{remark} Note that the set of contracts $\Xi$ is stated without loss of generality as explained in \cite{cvitanic2018dynamic,chiusolo2024new} as soon as we consider general contracts $\xi$ with exponential moment of any order, requiring to refine the definition of $\mathcal U$ in order to apply the existence results in \cite{kharroubi2013mean,jeanblanc2015utility}. \end{remark}